Wednesday, September 25, 2013

 Ey hai Election Time.. again..

-4. The number of people voting would be the highest ever in the country's history.
+4. The number of people voting would be the highest ever recorded in the country's history.

-Ideally a person should be elected on the basis of his credentials.
-These credentials has to be earned by public service over a period of time, by listening and solving the needs of the people.
+Credentials should be the basis for electing a person.
+You earn these credentials by public service over time.
+You earn them by listening and solving people's needs.
 By doing this, the person would become recognizable in a group.
-In aftermath, When he contests in an election, people, on the basis of his good deeds, would accept him as their representative to the higher level.
-You would now be thinking what the hell, who is doing these things nowadays.
+Afterward, he contests an election.
+People would accept him as their representative at a higher level.
+They would do so because of his good deeds.
+You'd now be thinking, what the heck, who's doing these things nowadays?

-The need of the hour is a leader who is charismatic, who could take the country forward for some years to come.
-I would say a leader like Nehru in Indian context after independence.
-I have not heard of a single leader as charismatic as Nehru was and mainly a leader who could see "India as a whole".
-This is significant for a prime ministerial candidate as a candidate from a regional party is not adept to view the problems with National perspective.
-There are many divides in our country as the region, caste, religious cause which will hinder the true national leader to evolve.
-But for the betterment of the country this has to happen in reality.
+The need of the hour is a leader who is charismatic, and who can take the country forward for some years to come.
+I would say a leader like Nehru in the Indian context after independence.
+I have met no leader with Nehru's captivating presence.
+They were able to envision a united India.
+This is key for a prime ministerial candidate.
+A candidate from a regional party is not good at seeing the problems from a national perspective.
+Many divides exist in our country.
+Region, caste, and religion form the basis for them.
+They will hinder the rise of a true national leader.
+But for the betterment of the country, this has to happen in reality.